-Please note: Given the expected level of government inefficiency i.e. the Affordable Care Act and associated web-site, a person whose purchased credits expired may experience a brief period of partial nonexistence until the paper work goes through.
+Please note: Given the expected level of government inefficiency, a person whose purchased credits expired may experience a brief period of partial nonexistence until the paperwork goes through.
 To avoid this, the buyer should ascertain the seller’s death day and notify HT headquarters at least two months in advance.
 Unless of course you enjoy partial nonexistence, in which case, procrastinate your brains out.

 On Second Thought…

-The Human Trait Exchange would help even the most bigoted Bob shake free of his prejudices and ultimately usher in a new era of interpersonal harmony.
-Sure, it requires a universal death day and the bending of several natural laws, but people tend to like optimistic, yet hopelessly impossible, simple sounding solutions that mask the real issue.
-So let’s draft up a bill and get this puppy passed.
+Although the Human Trait Exchange would help even the most bigoted Bob shake free of his prejudices and ultimately usher in a new era of interpersonal harmony, it’s not without fault.
+It does after all, require a universal death day, a plethora of partial non-existence, and the bending of several natural laws.
+Still, people tend to favor optimistic, yet hopelessly impossible, simple sounding solutions that mask the real issue.
+So let’s draft a bill and get that puppy passed.